Hire The Law Firm That Keeps

 What are the signs of odometer rollback or tampering?

 When Mark bought his used SUV from a small dealership just outside of town, everything seemed perfect.
 The car was clean, the engine sounded fine, and most importantly—it only had 45,000 miles on it.
 A steal for the price.
+Many consumers have purchased vehicles from dealers only to later discover issues related to odometer fraud.

 But a few weeks later, the suspension started creaking, the tires looked more worn than they should for that mileage, and a mechanic gave him news that made his stomach drop: “This vehicle has way more wear and tear than 45,000 miles would cause.”

 That’s when Mark discovered one of the most common scams in the used car market—odometer rollback.
+Deceptive selling practices by dealers can result in fraudulent purchases, leaving buyers with vehicles that are not as represented at the time of sale.

 If you’re wondering what the odometer rollback signs are or if your vehicle might have been tampered with, this page will walk you through everything you need to know.
+It’s crucial to be vigilant during the purchase process to avoid falling victim to dishonest selling by dealers.

 What Is Odometer Rollback?

 In modern cars, this isn’t as simple as turning a dial—it’s done digitally.
 But don’t let the tech fool you.
 Odometer tampering is still a growing issue, and it can cost buyers thousands.
+Both individual sellers and car dealers have been caught using these deceptive tactics, making it crucial for buyers to be aware of auto fraud.

 Common Odometer Rollback Signs